thomleysens/UDV-server/API_Extended_Document/api/README.md

         ```

 ### Variables

-You can specify variable name in the url by following the format *<var-type:var-name>*
+Flask allows to specify a variable name in the url by following the format *<var-type:var-name>*

 ```python
 @app.route('/deleteDocument/<int:doc_id>')